jrawbits/VisionEval-Wiki-JR/Documentation-Plan.md

 information
 **Group chat**: more ad-hoc conversations and help via a platform like [*Slack*](https://slack.com/)
-**Conferences**: in-person get-togethers to showcase advances and work through hurdles and the roadmap together
+**Conferences**: in-person get-togethers covering planning or developer topics, to share best practice applications, showcase advances and integration into larger toolkit, and work through hurdles and the roadmap together

 # Proposed Products

-## Awareness, Consideration and Planning Oriented Documentation
+## 1. Awareness, Consideration and Planning Oriented Documentation

 ### house: Splash Page Home
 The Splash Page is the main point of entry for people who are getting familiar with VisionEval for the first time.
 The content should be crisp, quickly consumable, and not littered with unnecessary detail.
 Page design should be modern, mobile-ready web design of full-bleed graphics and a scroll-down with small menu selections shown in top-right corner.
 Top-level menu options should include: users-guide, get-started, and about.
 Additionally, a github logo somewhere in the top header should let developers know to “click there”.